manshreck/s2geometry.github.io/devguide/s2closestedgequery.md

 returned in the form of a `Result` object that identifies the edge and specifies the distance to that edge:

-    struct Result {
+    class Result {
-      Distance distance;  // The distance from the target to this edge. int32 shape_id;     // Identifies an indexed shape. int32 edge_id;      // Identifies an edge within the shape.
+      Distance distance() const;  // The distance from the target to this edge. int32 shape_id() const;     // Identifies an indexed shape. int32 edge_id() const;      // Identifies an edge within the shape.
     };

 The `Distance` type is simply a thin wrapper around `S1ChordAngle` that